-- Low collagen levels = increased risk for disease.
+- Low collagen levels may equal increased risk for disease.

-- High collagen levels = overall health and wellness.
+- High collagen levels may contribute to overall health and wellness.

-So, it stands to reason that eating collagen rich foods (like bone broth) is a viable way to restore collagen levels in the blood and improve important cellular repair processes.
-This in turn will enhance gut function and boost your immune system.
+It stands to reason that eating collagen-rich foods (like bone broth) can be a viable way to restore collagen levels in your blood and improve important cellular repair processes.
+This, in turn, can enhance gut function and boost your immune system.

-Tip: If you’re sick and have no appetite but don’t want to drop out of ketosis — just make yourself a warm cup of bone broth (we like Kettle and Fire’s chicken or beef bone broth) to get you back to your normal, fat-burning self!
+Tip: If you’re sick and have no appetite, but don’t want to drop out of ketosis, a warm cup of bone broth like Kettle and Fire’s chicken or beef bone broth may help get you back to your normal, fat-burning self.

-This is because when your body has all the essential building blocks it needs — including nutrients, vitamins, cofactors, proteins, etc. — it’s much easier to protect, maintain, and rebuild bone, joint and surrounding connective tissues.
+When your body has all the essential building blocks it needs — including nutrients, vitamins, cofactors, and proteins — it’s much easier to protect, maintain, and rebuild bone, joint, and surrounding connective tissues.

-In one study, joint pain was significantly reduced by simply consuming collagen-rich foods and/or supplements.
-This finding is consistent for issues of joint pain from multiple causes including running, walking, weight lifting and even decreasing pain at rest.
+In one study, joint pain was significantly reduced by consuming collagen-rich foods and supplements.
+This finding is consistent for joint pain issues from multiple causes, including running, walking, and weight lifting — and may even decrease pain at rest[*].

-So, even if you’re not an athlete you can still benefit from consuming bone broth!
+Even if you’re not an athlete, you can still benefit from consuming bone broth.

-If you want better sleep quality without having to turn to drugs that can actually cause more harm than good in the long term (due to their addicting nature) — bone broth may be your answer.
+If you want better sleep quality without having to turn to prescription or over-the-counter drugs, bone broth may be the answer.

-- Sleep efficacy (the amount of time asleep and in bed)
+- Sleep efficacy (the amount of time asleep)